To be considered for funding, applicants must co-operate on innovative market driven development of a new technological product, process or service.

 - at least one Israeli company.

-The Victorian applicants must therefore provide:
+The Victorian applicants must therefore provide (at Phase II stage):

 - financial report for the last three financial years.
 This information should be the 'final accounts' with Directors' Report & Declaration and should include Profit & Loss Statement, Balance Sheet and Notes to the Accounts